Loading

 When do you call?

-‘Urgent’ are health complaints that cannot wait until the next working day from your own GP.
+Urgent complaints are complaints that cannot wait until the next working day from your own GP.
 For example, increasing shortness of breath, paralysis symptoms, severe pain, a seriously ill child or an accident in the house.
-Or if you are so worried that you want to ask for medical advice!
+Or if you are so worried that you need medical advice.

 You call and then?

 You will have a well-trained and experienced triage nurse on the line.
-Preferably, the patient should call himself.
-If you are calling for someone else, make sure you have all patient data at hand.
+Preferably, the patient calls himself.
+Are you calling for someone else?
+Then make sure you have all patient data at hand.

 Depending on your situation: